Adam Williams (writer): Republic Games

-In August 2024, Williams posted on LinkedIn that he left Quantic Dream to form his own company after being at the company for 10 years and the head writer of the upcoming title, Star Wars: Eclipse.
-Though Williams departed the company and his role, Quantic Dreams stated Star Wars: Eclipse "still exists" when the departure was announced.
+In August 2024, Williams posted on LinkedIn that, after 10 years and being the head writer of the upcoming title, Star Wars: Eclipse, he had left Quantic Dream to form his own company.
+Though Williams departed the company and his role, Quantic Dream stated Star Wars: Eclipse "still exists" when the departure was announced.

 In November 2024, Williams announced the founding of Republic Games, with the financial backing of South Korean video game publisher Krafton.
 The company’s first project is a dystopian fantasy game described as "A tyrannical regime is brutally enforcing its ideology and crushing all dissent.
 But a faction of rebels seeks to overturn the tyrants and expose the lies at the heart of their doctrine."

 Voice actors Bryan Dechart and Amelia Rose Blaire, who appeared in Detroit: Become Human were also reported as working with Williams and Republic Games on the project.
 Video game and role-playing game writer Chris Avellone is also working on the project.